Turbofire

 Turbofire is a 1984 supplement published by AutoVentures for Car Wars, Battlecars, and Highway 2000.

 Gameplay

-Turbofire is a vehicular-combat adventure module of near-future Challenge Cup Can-Am Duel-Racing.
+Turbofire is a near-future vehicular-combat scenario involving the Challenge Cup Can-Am Duel-Racing.

+Publication history

+Turbofire was written by Aaron Allston, with a cover by David Martin, and illustrations by Denis Loubet, and was published by Task Force Games in 1984 as a 32-page book.